nickk124/robust-outlier-rejection/README.rst

 Robust Chauvenet Rejection (RCR) instead first makes use of robust replacements for the mean, such as the median and the half-sample mode, and similar robust replacements that we have developed for the standard deviation.

-RCR has been carefully calibrated, and extensively simulated (see `Maples et al. 2018 <https://arxiv.org/abs/1807.05276>`_).
+RCR has been carefully calibrated, and extensively simulated (see the full paper `here <https://arxiv.org/abs/1807.05276>`_).
 It can be applied to samples with both large contaminants and large contaminant fractions (sometimes in excess of 90% contaminated).

+We have also posted a short preprint that covers the essentials of the algorithm `here <https://arxiv.org/abs/2301.07838>`_.

 Documentation/How to Use RCR
 ============================